Do I Need an MC Number?

 Here is who needs an MC number to maintain compliance with the FMCSA and DOT:

-• Individuals or companies who operate commercial motor vehicles in interstate commerce are required to obtain an MC number from the FMCSA.
+• Individuals or companies operating commercial motor vehicles in interstate commerce must obtain an MC number from the FMCSA.
 How To Request the DOT PIN Number?

-• Commercial motor vehicles include trucks and buses that transport passengers or goods across state lines.
+• Commercial motor vehicles include trucks and buses transporting passengers or goods across state lines.
 What is DOT Clearinghouse Enforcement?

-• If you are a trucking company, bus company, or freight forwarder, you need to have an MC number to comply with FMCSA regulations.
+• If you are a trucking company, bus company, or freight forwarder, you must have an MC number to comply with FMCSA regulations.

 • The MC number is used to identify carriers and track their safety records.